-The following prerequisites must be met to the satisfaction of the Executive Board before any candidate is eligible to undertake any Board Examination in veterinary clinical pathology.
-An eligible candidate must:
+The following prerequisites must be met to the satisfaction of the Executive Board before any Candidate is eligible to undertake any Board Examination in Veterinary Clinical Pathology.
+An eligible Candidate must:-

-- Have a satisfactory moral and ethical standing in relation to the practice of veterinary medicine - Be qualified to practice veterinary medicine in Europe, unless relieved from this requirement in exceptional cases by the Executive Board in conjunction with the Credentials Committee; this decision has to be sought prior to entering the programme - Have completed at least 3 years of full time post-graduate training and experience in veterinary clinical pathology that is acceptable to the Executive Board
+- Have a satisfactory moral and ethical standing in relation to the practice of Veterinary medicine; - Be qualified to practice Veterinary medicine in Europe, unless relieved from this requirement in exceptional cases by the Executive Board in conjunction with the Credentials Committee; this decision has to be sought prior to entering the Programme.

+Have completed at least 3 years of full time post-graduate training and experience in Veterinary Clinical Pathology that is acceptable to the Executive Board;

-Acceptable means:
+Acceptable means: -

-The training programme has to be directed and supervised by a diplomate of ECVCP.

-The training laboratory has to be approved as an ECVCP training site by the Laboratory Standards Committee prior to approval of an actual training programme.

-The training programme has to be approved by the ECVCP Education Committee prior to recruitment/appointment of a resident (starting January 1st 2011).

-The documentation of the individual trainee's programme has to be approved by the ECVCP Credentials Committee after completion of the training period for admission to the Board Examination.

-The candidate has to be the first author of at least two original articles which demonstrate application of scientific methods on subjects that are relevant to veterinary clinical pathology.
+- The Training Programme has to be directed and supervised by a Diplomate of ECVCP. - The Training Laboratory has to be approved as an ECVCP Training Site by the Laboratory Standards Committee prior to approval of an actual Training Programme. - The Training Programme has to be approved by the ECVCP Education Committee prior to recruitment/appointment of a Resident (starting January 1st 2011). - The documentation of the individual Trainee's Programme has to be approved by the ECVCP Credentials Committee after completion of the training period for admission to the Board Examination. - The Candidate has to be one (1) first author publication and one (1) second publication where he/she can be stated as an author in any position in the list of authors which demonstrate application of scientific methods on subjects that are relevant to Veterinary Clinical Pathology.
 The articles must have been published or accepted for publication in a peer-reviewed international journal before March 1st of the application year.
-One article may be a case report with literature review, an evaluation or validation of diagnostic methodology or technology in clinical pathology, a retrospective or prospective study of clinical pathology changes in a disease or toxic state, or a pathophysiological study of clinical pathology changes.
+One article may be a case report with literature review, an evaluation or validation of diagnostic methodology or technology in clinical pathology, a retrospective or prospective study of Clinical Pathology changes in a disease or toxic state, or a pathophysiological study of clinical pathology changes.

-5.2 The Format of the Examination
+5.3 The Format of the Examination

-The examination is designed to test candidates'
+The Examination is designed to test Candidates'

-- understanding of the broad principles of clinical pathology, - ability to practice competently veterinary clinical pathology and - ability to synthesise data and observations in problem solving.
+- (a) Understanding of the broad principles of clinical pathology; - (b) Ability to practice competently Veterinary Clinical Pathology; and - (c) Ability to synthesise data and observations in problem solving.